drawing on my life experiences, perspective, and unique visions to provide a quality and real interaction

+I offer donation based photography.
+Donation based is an option if you are unable to afford the set price.
 Donation based does not mean free, or that I do not value my work or hold myself to the same standards as other photographers.
-Donation based simply means I offer a suggested donation for my sessions that will cover my operating expenses, but not my time, and if you have the means, to pay what is affordable for you and your family.
+Suggested donations only cover my operating expenses.
+If you have the means, pay what is affordable for you and/or your family.

 I have always loved photos and taking photos, but mostly I have loved the joy that comes with capturing and sharing memories with people.
 Life has led to paths that allow me to explore my passion, build my skillset, and share my work with more people.